 Contact: WDFW Wildlife Program, (360) 902-2515

-OLYMPIA – The arrival of hot, dry weather, combined with drought conditions, has prompted the Washington Department of Fish and Wildlife (WDFW) to restrict fires and other activities effective immediately on agency-managed lands in eastern Washington.
+OLYMPIA – The arrival of hot, dry weather has prompted the Washington Department of Fish and Wildlife (WDFW) to restrict fires and other activities beginning June 30 on agency-managed lands in eastern Washington.

-Clay Sprague, manager of the WDFW Lands Division, said the department is taking steps to reduce fire risk in its wildlife areas and access areas several weeks earlier than it did last year.
+Cynthia Wilkerson, manager of the WDFW Lands Division, said the department is taking steps to reduce the risk of fire in its wildlife areas and access areas.

-- Welding and the use of chainsaws and other equipment: Operating a torch with an open flame and equipment powered by an internal combustion engine is prohibited.
+- Welding and the use of chainsaws.
+Operating a torch with an open flame and all equipment powered by an internal combustion engine is prohibited.

 Fireworks are prohibited year-round at all 33 WDFW wildlife areas and 700-plus water access sites around the state.
-So is throwing a lit cigarette or any other burning material from a motor vehicle on a state highway also is prohibited year-round.
+Throwing a lit cigarette or any other burning material from a motor vehicle on a state highway also is prohibited year-round.

 WDFW owns and manages over 700,000 acres in eastern Washington.
-The restrictions in these areas will remain in effect until conditions improve and the risk of wildfires decreases, Sprague said.
-Any changes will be posted on the department's website: http://wdfw.wa.gov.
+The restrictions in these areas will remain in effect until conditions improve and the risk of wildfires decreases, Wilkerson said.
+Any changes will be posted here.

 For more information about fires and fire prevention on public lands, visit the Washington Department of Natural Resources' website (http://www.dnr.wa.gov) or the U.S. Forest Service website (http://www.fs.usda.gov).